-UN-HABITAT Water for Asian Cities (WAC) Programme, a collaborative initiative between the UN-HABITAT, the Asian Development Bank (ADB) and Governments of Asia, was officially launched at the Third World Water Forum on 18 March 2003.The first Asian Ministerial Forum held in Osaka, Japan on 19 March 2003 a Ministerial Declaration on WAC.
+UN-Habitat Water for Asian Cities (WAC) Program, a collaborative initiative between the UN-Habitat, the Asian Development Bank (ADB) and Governments of Asia, was officially launched at the Third World Water Forum on 18 March 2003.The first Asian Ministerial Forum held in Osaka, Japan on 19 March 2003 a Ministerial Declaration on WAC.

 (a) Mobilizing political will;

 (b) Raising awareness through advocacy, information and education;

 (c) Training and capacity building;

 (d) Promoting new investments in the urban water and sanitation sector; and

 (e) Systematic monitoring of progress towards achieving the MDG 7 and its targets 10 and 11.

 In order to pursue the MDG 7- target 10 of reducing the population of people without sustainable access to safe drinking water